Disaster risk profile warns Canada is not prepared for a major earthquake - ExBulletin

 Disaster risk profile warns Canada is not prepared for a major earthquake

+OTTAWA — The first draft of a new national disaster risk assessment report warns that a major earthquake in British Columbia or parts of Ontario and Quebec could quickly become Canada’s largest natural disaster.

-The first draft of a new national disaster risk assessment report warns that a major earthquake in British Columbia or parts of Ontario and Quebec could quickly become the largest natural disaster Canada has ever seen.
+OTTAWA — The first draft of a new national disaster risk assessment report warns that a major earthquake in British Columbia or parts of Ontario and Quebec could quickly become Canada’s largest natural disaster.

-She says there are significant gaps in Canada’s earthquake response plans, including limited information about the risks and how to prepare for them.

 The National Risk Profile published Thursday morning is the government’s first attempt to identify the biggest threats Canada faces from natural disasters and find ways to limit potential damage.

-Emergency Preparedness Minister Bill Blair told reporters Thursday morning that the goal is to help Canadians become more aware of the potential risks they face because of where they live.

-“It’s kind of like driving on the highway, and that’s our attempt at lighting — to turn on the lights and have more light on the road so people can anticipate hazards.”
+“It’s kind of like driving on the motorway, and that’s our attempt at lighting – to turn on the lights and light more on the road so people can anticipate hazards,” Emergency Preparedness Minister Bill Blair said at a news conference.

-The risk profile deals with floods, wildfires, and earthquakes, while the second edition now under consideration is expected to focus on extreme heat and hurricanes.

-While most earthquakes in Canada are minor, there is a risk of major earthquakes in the seismic areas of British Columbia and the Corridor affecting Ottawa, Montreal, and Quebec City.
+This first report deals with floods, fires and earthquakes.
+Extreme heat and hurricanes will come in the next version.

+And for now, even though floods and fires have become annual problems in much of the country, the Canadian public appears to be ill-informed and unprepared for the increased risks of natural disasters.

 Dangerous events are increasing in frequency and severity, Blair said, and officials must think about what might come to make sure the country is prepared.